wyattscarpenter/canon/readme.md

 I mainly started this project in order to have a chronological record of every important book, so I could read them in order.
 I began mainy by copying wikipedia (see considerations in the copyright section far below to see why this is perfectly legal), an internet-based community-collaborative encyclopedia, though I did not begin my project on wikipedia out of fear they would delete it for being too good and too detailed.
 See this essay by Gwern Branwen for more on that fear: https://www.gwern.net/In-Defense-Of-Inclusionism

+However, anyone may suggest to me edits or additions to the _Canon_.

 I was initially interested in the philosophical canon, but my interests expanded to the biblical canon, the literary canon, etc, until I felt like I should have a project about all canons.
 Ideally I would have a database of every book ever written, and simply rank them by influence, but that seems hard.

 ## Inclusion